ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Green-Mountain freeman._](https://chroniclingamerica.loc.gov/lccn/sn84023209/1878-09-18/ed-1/seq-1)

 #### 1878-09-18 &middot; Montpelier, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

-like him are soon forgotten.
-Generations
-after generations, says an eloquent modern
 writer, have folt as we feel, aud their fel­
 lows wero as active in life as ours are now.
 They passed away as vapors, while nature